jlpteaching/ECS201A/syllabus/syllabus.rst

 Gradescope
 ~~~~~~~~~~

-We will use Gradescope_ for quizzes, the midterm, and the final.
+We will use Gradescope_ for returning quizzes, the midterm, and the final.
 Gradescope gives you a graded PDF version of your test, along with a rubric, immediately after we're done grading.
 You will receive an email from Gradescope to make your account after we grade the first quiz.